Chapter 5 – Community Standards and Conduct Process

 - Cases of repeat violations or incidents involving a potential safety risk to the resident or community may be referred directly to the Assistant Director of Conduct and Safety or the Director of Residential Life.

-- Notification is sent to the resident(s) potentially involved in the violation of the Community Standards.
+- Notification is sent to the resident(s) potentially involved in the violation of the Community Standards to gain their perspectives.
+This is done by email.
+Residents are responsible for checking their email regularly and adhering to instructions contained within.

-- During a conduct meeting, the resident(s) will meet with the hall staff, the Assistant Director of Conduct and Safety, and/or the Director of Residential Life.
-The resident's involvement in the policy violation is typically decided during the conduct meeting (e.g. the resident is either found "responsible" or "not responsible" for the violation in question).
+- During a conduct meeting, the resident(s) will meet with the hall staff, the Assistant Director of Conduct and Safety, and/or the Director of Residential Life and Inclusion.
+The resident's alleged involvement in the policy violation is typically decided during the conduct meeting (e.g. the resident is either found "responsible" or "not responsible" for the violation in question).
 Once a decision has been determined, the resident is given a Hearing Decision Letter outlining the result of the conduct meeting.

 - If the resident is found responsible for the Community Standard violation in question, sanctions consistent with the policy violation are assigned.
 Sanctions are typically educational assignments or tasks used to increase self-awareness and encourage appropriate behavior consistent with community living.
 See Typical Sanctions below.